Brussels at a Glance

 As an expat working in Brussels, you will be part of an international community.
 At least 30% of the inhabitants are foreign residents.
 The reason why so many foreigners are currently living and working in Brussels is mainly the city’s status as a center for international politics.

 Many other enterprises in the city’s service-oriented economy directly or indirectly depend on the presence of so many foreign politicians, diplomats, and administrative staff working in Brussels.
-However, multi-national companies with their regional or global headquarters also provide jobs for foreign nationals.
+However, multi-national companies with their regional or global headquarters in Brussels also provide jobs for foreign nationals.

 As a foreigner working in Brussels, how your income tax is calculated in Belgium depends on your residency status.
 You may work there without qualifying as a Belgian resident: In this case, you will only be taxed on that part of your income which you receive from Belgian sources.
 However, if you are registered in Brussels and physically present more than 183 days per year, or if your asset management is based in Brussels (even if the assets are elsewhere), you will be classified as a Belgian resident for tax purposes.